JoKerDii/DS-FAS/docs/notes/questions1.md

       $$

       * $\overline{x_{jk}}$: is the sample mean of the $X_{ij}$ for $i \in C_k$, or say, the variable-wise average of the observations in cluster k.

+  The resulting clusters have two **properties**:

+  * The combination of all clusters is the whole set of data.
+  * All clusters are mutually exclusive.

 * **What is the k-means algorithm?**

+  It starts by partitioning a set of data into K distinct clusters, and then arbitrarily selects centroids of each cluster.
+It iteratively updates partitions by first assigning the points to the closest cluster, and then updates the centroid, and then repeats this process until convergence.

+  Steps:

   1. <u>Randomly assign</u> each observation to one of K clusters at random.
   2. Repeat the following two steps until clusters do not change:
      * For each cluster k, compute the <u>cluster centroid</u> $\overline{x_k}$ (<u>The variable-wise average of the observations in cluster k</u>).
      * Given the K centroids, <u>reassign all observations to clusters based on their closeness to the centroids</u>.

+* **How to find the best value of K for K-means clustering?**

+  * <u>Elbow method</u>

+    Elbow method is a well-known method to find the best value of K in k-means clustering.
+The intuition behind this technique is that the first few clusters will explain a lot of the variation in the data, while increasing k from a certain k cannot explain much more variance.
+Therefore, from the graph plotting the explained variation on the y-axis vs the number of clusters K, there is a sharp change in y-axis at some level K.

+    Ps.
+The explained variation is quantified by <u>within-cluster sum of square errors</u>.
+For each k, we calculate the <u>total within-cluster sum of squared errors</u>.

+  * <u>Silhouette method</u>

+    Silhouette method measures how similar points are in its cluster compared to other clusters.
+The calculation requires two quantities: 1) the mean distance between an example to all other examples in the same cluster 2) the mean distance between an example to all the examples in the nearest cluster.

+    The silhouette coefficient varies between -1 and +1.
+A value of 1 implies that the point is in the right cluster and the value of -1 implies that it is in the wrong cluster.
+By plotting the silhouette coefficients on the y-axis and the number of cluster k on the x-axis, we can get an idea of the optimal number of clusters.

 * **The bad and the good of k-means clustering?
 And solutions to the bad?**

     * It requires analyst to pre-specify K in advance.
 (Though there are ways to optimize K)